OXID-eSales/oxideshop-user-documentation/operation/orders/downloads-tab.rst

 All downloads belonging to the order will be displayed in a table.

-:guilabel:`Prod.No.` |br|
+:guilabel:`Prod.No.`
    Unique number of the downloadable product.

-:guilabel:`Title` |br|
+:guilabel:`Title`
    Title of the downloadable product.

-:guilabel:`Downloadable file` |br|
+:guilabel:`Downloadable file`
    File that belongs to the downloadable product and can be downloaded by the customer.
 Each downloadable file of a downloadable product will have a separate table line.

-:guilabel:`First Download` |br|
+:guilabel:`First Download`
    Date and time of the first download.

-:guilabel:`Last Download` |br|
+:guilabel:`Last Download`
    Date and time of the last download.

-:guilabel:`Count of Downloads` |br|
+:guilabel:`Count of Downloads`
    Number of downloads so far.

-:guilabel:`Maximum count of downloads` |br|
+:guilabel:`Maximum count of downloads`
    The maximum number of downloads allowed.
 The number zero stands for an unlimited number of downloads.
 This value was set as the default in the :guilabel:`Settings` tab under :menuselection:`Master Settings --> Core Settings` or overwritten by definition for the respective downloadable product.

-:guilabel:`Valid until` |br|
+:guilabel:`Valid until`
    Deadline for downloading the files of the downloadable product.
 The default settings or the values defined for the downloadable product will also apply here.

-:guilabel:`Count of Resets` |br|
+:guilabel:`Count of Resets`
    Displays the number of times the information about the downloads has been reset.

-:guilabel:`Reset` |br|
+:guilabel:`Reset`
    The shop owner can reset the already occurred downloads as long as they are valid.
 Clicking on this button resets the time of the first and last download and the number of downloads.
 The validity of the downloads will also be recalculated according to their definition.

 .. seealso:: :doc:`Downloads tab <../../setup/products/downloads-tab>`